jusferal/LL-Parser/README.md

 * Generates the First and Follow
 * Displays its corresponding LL(1) Parsing Table.

-Epsilon is represented by '#'.
+Epsilon is represented by 'Ɛ'.

 Finally, the table and an string are used to simulate the LL(1) parse action.